Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Preliminary on CRNs

-One point should be noted that the model (\ref{StochasticModel}) only works up to the time satisfying $\sup\{t|F_{i}(N(t))\leq \infty, \forall i\}$, i.e., no explosion of the process.
-However, this condition is always true if every transition intensity $\lambda_i(N(t))$, $i=1,\cdots,n$, is bounded.
-Usually, the intensity function is assumed to follow mass-action kinetics, which means that there exists a constant $\tilde{k}_i\in\mathbb{R}_{\textgreater 0}$, termed the rate constant, such that
+One point should be noted that the model (\ref{StochasticModel}) only works up to the time {$\sup\{t|F_{i}(N(t))\textless \infty, \forall i\}$, i.e., up to explosion of the process.} {We thus restrict the subsequent discussion in case of non-explosive processes.
+In fact, this is not too strict for a Markov Chain.
+The explosive time can be almost surely infinite if some conditions are satisfied, such as that every transition intensity $\lambda_i(N(t))$ is bounded, and that the system is irreducible and finite time recurrent.} The mass action kinetics {indicates} the intensity function to be modeled by